apjanke/npxutils-apj-wip-01/doc-src/docs/analysis.md

 Many properties are computed for each cluster, for each template (as multiple templates may comprise each cluster), and for each individual spike.

-* Spatial location properties end in `_centerOfMass`, and have x,y (and someday z) along the second dimension
+* Spatial location properties end in `_centerOfMass`, and have x,y (and someday z) along the second dimension.
-* `depth` properties are shorthands for the `y` spatial dimension of `centerOfMass`
+* `depth` properties are shorthands for the `y` spatial dimension of `centerOfMass`.
-* `waveform` properties store the template-derived waveform taken from the largest channel
+* `waveform` properties store the template-derived waveform taken from the largest channel.
-* `best_channels` properties indicate which channels best capture the electrical image of a given template or cluster. * `amplitude` properties are already in uV
+* `best_channels` properties indicate which channels best capture the electrical image of a given template or cluster. * `amplitude` properties are already in uV.
-* `is_localized` properties indicate whether the electrical image is sufficiently well localized in space
+* `is_localized` properties indicate whether the electrical image is sufficiently well localized in space.

   KilosortMetrics with properties: